nilupulmanodya/ThozeHut/README.md

-# ThozeHut

-Group project for web technologies
+Group project for web technologies.
+The group is going to design a web page that gets data from a database.
+All you guys can contribute to this project.